Average Weather in November in Longmen China

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
-In Longmen, the chance of a wet day over the course of November is gradually increasing, starting the month at 9% and ending it at 11%.
+In Longmen, the chance of a wet day over the course of November is essentially constant, remaining around 11% throughout.

 Probability of Precipitation in November